http.cookies — HTTP Cookies¶

 This example includes two different methods for setting stored

 cookies that expire.
-One sets the max-age
+One sets the max-age to a number of seconds,

-to a date and time when the cookie should
+the other sets expires to a date and time when the cookie should

 be discarded.